We manage over 30,000 acres of wildlife habitat in the Hells Canyon, C.J. Strike and Hagerman areas.

 - Camping is not allowed in the Hells Canyon habitat management areas (HMA).

-- The 10,000-acre Daly Creek area is closed to the public, except for the youth hunter program.
+- The 10,000-acre Daly Creek area is closed to the public, except for designated youth hunts.

 - Other access points around the Powder River Pool at Brownlee Reservoir are open to the public.